-The Deep-7 fishery is driven in large part by the traditional consumption of a whole red fish during the holiday season.
+Demand for Deep-7 species is driven in large part by the traditional consumption of a whole red fish during the holiday season.
 Though Asian in origin, this practice is commonplace in local households of all ethnicities and seen by many as an essential element of gatherings during the holiday season.
-Many local families will consume red fish (primarily onaga and ehu) during New Year and/or Christmas celebrations.
+Many local families will consume a whole bottomfish during New Year and/or Christmas celebrations.
 As a result, retail price and demand both increase markedly around this time.
-Deep-7, especially onaga, 'ōpakapaka, and ehu, are also preferred by Hawaii's restaurant and hotel sectors.
+Deep-7, especially onaga and 'ōpakapaka, are also preferred by Hawaii's restaurant and hotel sectors.
 Size preference varies between consumers, with local consumers preferring smaller fish that can be cooked whole and the hotel and restaurant industries preferring larger fish more conducive to filleting.

 The State of Hawaii Department of Land and Natural Resources (DLNR), Division of Aquatic Resources (DAR) manages the deep-sea bottomfish fishery in the Main Hawaiian Islands (MHI) under a joint management arrangement with the National Marine Fisheries Service (NMFS) Pacific Islands Regional Office (PIRO) and the Western Pacific Regional Fishery Management Council (WPRFMC; the Council).
 The three collaborating agencies coordinate management to simplify regulations for the fishing public, prevent overfishing, and manage the fishery for long-term sustainability.
-This shared management responsibility is necessary as the bottomfish species complex occurs in both State and federal waters.

-The collection of commercial MHI Deep-7 bottomfish fishing reports comes from two sources: paper reports received by mail, fax, or PDF copy via e-mail, and reports filed online through the Online Fishing Report system (OFR).
+MHI Deep-7 bottomfish fishing reports come from two sources: paper reports received by mail, fax, or PDF copy via e-mail, and reports filed online through the Online Fishing Report system (OFR).
 Since federal management of the Deep-7 bottomfish fishery began in 2007, bottomfish landings have been collected on three types of fishing reports.
 Initially, bottomfish fishers were required to use the Monthly Fishing Report and deep-sea handline Fishing Trip Report to report their Deep-7 landings within 10 days of the end of the month.
-These reports were replaced by the MHI Deep-7 Bottomfish Fishing Trip Report in September 2011, after which bottomfish fishers were required to submit the trip report within five days of the trip end date.
-DAR implemented the OFR online website in February 2010.
+These reports were replaced by the MHI Deep-7 Bottomfish Fishing Trip Report in September 2011, after which bottomfish fishers were required to submit trip reports within five days of the trip end date.
+To help ensure report accuracy, Deep 7 catch reports and dealer purchase reports are compared by a fisheries database assistant, who will call the fisher or dealer to clarify any discrepancies.